finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

                     }
                 }");
             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<PortfoliosApi>();
-            var batchUpsertPortfolioAccessMetadataRequest = new BatchUpsertPortfolioAccessMetadataRequest(); // BatchUpsertPortfolioAccessMetadataRequest | The Portfolio Access Metadata Rule to update or insert var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The date this rule will effective from (optional) var effectiveUntil = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The effective date until which the Access Metadata is valid.
-If not supplied this will be valid indefinitely, or until the next 'effectiveAt' date of the Access Metadata (optional)
+            var requestBody = new Dictionary<string, BatchUpsertPortfolioAccessMetadataRequest>(); // Dictionary<string, BatchUpsertPortfolioAccessMetadataRequest> | The Access Metadata Rules to upsert and the Portfolio identifiers to upsert for var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The date these rules will be effective from (optional) var effectiveUntil = "effectiveUntil_example";  // DateTimeOrCutLabel? | The effective date until which the Access Metadata is valid.
+If not supplied, this will be valid indefinitely, or until the next 'effectiveAt' date of the Access Metadata (optional)

             try
             {
-                // [EXPERIMENTAL] BatchUpsertPortfolioAccessMetadata: Upsert multiple portfolio access metadata with different keys to multiple portfolios
+                // [EARLY ACCESS] BatchUpsertPortfolioAccessMetadata: Upsert multiple Portfolio Access Metadata Rules to multiple Portfolios
-                BatchUpsertPortfolioAccessMetadataResponse result = apiInstance.BatchUpsertPortfolioAccessMetadata(batchUpsertPortfolioAccessMetadataRequest, effectiveAt, effectiveUntil);
+                BatchUpsertPortfolioAccessMetadataResponse result = apiInstance.BatchUpsertPortfolioAccessMetadata(requestBody, effectiveAt, effectiveUntil);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }
             catch (ApiException e)